 Inflammation of one or more nerves which may cause pain, tenderness, impaired sensation, weakness and reduced reflexes.
 When a single nerve is affected it is called ‘Mononeuritis’ and when single nerves are affected simultaneously, ‘Mononeuritis multiplex’.

-Usually refers to ‘peripheral neuropathy’, which means damage to the nerves of the peripheral nervous system.
+Damage to nerves.
+Usually refers to ‘peripheral neuropathy’, which means damage to the nerves of the peripheral nervous system (see below).

 Plural: parasthesiae.
 This refers to abnormal sensations such as pricking, tingling, burning and numbness, ‘pins and needles’ or ‘limb falling asleep’.